FRC1257/robotics-training/frc/5. Advanced & Misc/Joystick Features.md

 if (abs(input) < deadband) {
     output = 0;
 }
-else {
-    // do nothing, move on without adjustment
-}
 ```

 ### Scaled Deadbanding

 If you take a look at the basic deadband graph, you'll probably notice how the input jumps drastically up to the corresponding, unadjusted value.
-While this isn't necessarily *bad*, a substantial amount of precision is lost due to the deadband and that jump in value.
-If we applied the deadband above to a drivetrain, it would be very difficult to drive at lower speeds.
+While this isn't necessarily *bad*, a substantial amount of precision is lost due to the deadband and that value jump.
+This can be problematic for sensitive mechanisms like arms and elevators that require very precise movement at times.

-The way to avoid this is to *scale* our input outside of the deadband.
+The way to avoid this jump is to *scale* our input outside of the deadband.
 This would be considered a "better" input system:

 <img src="img/ScaledDeadband.jpg" width="350px">

-Here, the jump from before is completely eliminated, as the input is scaled down once outside of the deadband.
+Here, the jump from before is completely eliminated, as the input outside of the deadband is scaled down.

 Implementing this in code isn't too difficult either, just with some extra math: